Raven45/CactEye-2/CactEyeOptics/CactEye 2 README.txt

 Distant Object, then the patch is not needed and will introduce unnecessary log spam.

-To install the Compatibility patch for Distant Object Enhancement, extract the contents of the "Compatibility Patch for Distant Object v1.5.4" folder to your GameData folder.
+To install the Compatibility patch for Distant Object Enhancement, extract the contents of the "DistantObjectHook" folder to your GameData folder.

 ******************Change Log******************

+CactEye2 BETA 6.2
+- Recompiled for the latest version of DOE
+- The GRU-1000 now has a lifespan of 100 days.
+- The GRU-2000 now has a lifespan of 200 days.

 CactEye 2 BETA 6.1
 NOTE: Angel-125 here, raven appears to have been away for a couple of months, so I've forked his build of CactEye and am doing some caretaking/maintennance until raven gets back.
 I'm hoping he/she will return to a bunch of pull requests from me and pick up the mod again.
 If not, I'll do what I can to continue the er, continuation of RubberDucky's mod.